Photovoltaic (PV) solar systems

 - Class 4 - on a quoted basis

-Additional costs, if applicable, will be added to your next bill.
-To review additional fees and charges please view the pricing and tariff section.
+To review additional fees and charges please view our Pricing and tariff page.

 Solar PV fees must be paid when you submit your application documentation.

-As of 1 August 2014 a class system has been developed to streamline the PV application process.
+As of 1 May 2017 there has been key changes to the existing class systems.
 The allowable class applies on a 'per lot' basis:

 For specific requirements relating to each class see the PV class requirements.